georgebarr/sentiment-analysis/README.md

 1. <strong>VADER Sentiment Analysis</strong>

     This program requires the [VADER Sentiment Analysis library](https://github.com/cjhutto/vaderSentiment) to function properly.
-It can be installed using pip with the command `pip install vaderSentiment`.
+It can be installed using pip with the command `pip install vaderSentiment`